wuwenrui/learngit/test/readme.txt

-Git is a good haha version control system.
+Git is a good haha heihei version control system.
-Git is free software.
+Git is haha free software.